TeraProxy/EnrageNotifier/README.md

 * enrage - enable/disable EnrageNotifier
 * enrage alert - enable/disable alerts in the center of your screen
-* enrage time - enable/disable logging of enrage time to chat
+* enrage log - enable/disable logging of notices to proxy chat

 Any other input, starting with "enrage", will return a summary of above commands in the chat.